-Scientific exhibits and scientific poster sessions are eligible for CME credit when authors are available for interaction with learners during one or more designated times in the course of a live CME activity.
+Scientific exhibits and scientific poster sessions are eligible for CME credit when authors are available for interaction with learners during one or more designated times during the course of a live CME activity.

-To be eligible for CME credit the following information is required to be included when completing the AAFP application:
+To be eligible for CME credit, you must include the following information when completing the AAFP application:

-- Submit the title and learning objectives for each exhibit/poster.
+- Title and learning objectives for each exhibit session/poster

-- Provide a description of how each poster/exhibit session will be evaluated.
+- Description of how each exhibit session/poster will be evaluated

 Procedural Training Skills

-The Commission on Continuing Professional Development (COCPD) established the following criteria to be used for activities which teach procedural skills.
-In the opinion of the AAFP, the criteria must included in any activity intended to lead to the ability to independently perform a procedure or to lead to readiness for preceptoring/proctoring.
+The Commission on Continuing Professional Development (COCPD) established the following criteria for CME activities that teach procedural skills.
+In the AAFP’s opinion, the criteria must be met by any activity intended to give learners the ability to independently perform a procedure or to prepare learners for preceptoring/proctoring.

 - Indications for the procedure